 The salad veggies will keep crisp for about 3 days, and the vinaigrette keeps for up to a week.
 If you have leftovers after serving the salad, it will still be good to eat on the next day.
 Keep refrigerated in an airtight container for freshness.

-Keto Colorful Arugula Salad And Balsamic Vinaigrette
+Keto Arugula Salad And Balsamic Vinaigrette

 This fresh and colorful low-carb arugula salad is crunchy without croutons, so also gluten-free!
 Enjoy with a wonderful, sweet and tangy keto balsamic vinegar dressing.